 Today’s blog post comes to you from Chad Schearer, host of Shoot Straight with Chad Schearer.
-You can tune in to Shoot Straight with Chad Schearer on Sundays at 2 PM ET, Mondays at 7 PM ET and Tuesdays at 6 AM ET.

 Many people over complicate hunting with a muzzleloader when in reality if you just stick with the basics you can have consistent accuracy.
 With today’s modern in-lines like the CVA Accura MR loading, shooting and hunting with your muzzleloader is as easy as following these steps.

 Check to make sure that your muzzleloader is unloaded.
 When you have confirmed it is unloaded, mark your ramrod with an ink marker so you can tell it is unloaded in the future.

 Once you are sure there is not a load in your muzzleloader fire a few primers down your barrel to make sure that there are no oils or moisture in your breech plug or barrel which could cause a misfire.
 This step will also help with the fouling of your barrel.
 Fouling your barrel is an important part of the loading process.

 Measuring your powder accurately

 Fortunately for us, many blackpowder substitutes like IMR WhiteHots or Pyrodex Pellets come in pre-measured form making it very simple to load our muzzleloaders.
 Never exceed more powder than what your owner’s manual suggests.
 If you choose to you loose powder, use a volume measurer as directed in your owner’s manual and not a scale.
 When a manufacture mentions using 100 grain of powder they are referring to a volume measurement not a weight measurement.
 Always read your owners manual and never use smokeless powder in a blackpowder muzzleloader.

 Consistent loading pressures increase accuracy